Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Metabolic networks in mathematics

 The monotonicity restriction is indeed satisfied by most, but not all, chemical reaction schemes.
 Without any constraints on the sign of $r_{jm}$, we will not be able to predict the sign of the responses, of course.\\

 Many and fundamental questions have arisen in literature connected to the existence, uniqueness, and stability of equilibria solutions $\bar{x}$ of \eqref{ODE}

 for which we refer to the comprehensive book of Martin Feinberg \cite{Fei19}.
-In this paper, we assume a priori the existence of an equilibrium $\bar{x}$ of \eqref{ODEeq}, but we require neither its uniqueness nor its stability.
-This existence assumption is not harmless, since we have implicitly imposed linear constraints on the reaction rates, by \eqref{ODEeq}.
-Note that these constraints do not necessarily fix the precise value of an equilibrium $\bar{x}$, and can be considered posed a priori, so that the existence of the equilibrium is really an assumption on the reaction rates $\mathbf{r}$, only.
-However, the analysis in this paper is entirely based on the derivatives $r_{jm}$ of the reaction rates, and we must issue a warning here.
-Depending on the parametric richness of the kinetics, the derivatives $r_{jm}$ may or may not be considered independent from each other and from the linear constraints \eqref{ODEeq}.
+In this paper, we assume a priori the existence of a {positive} equilibrium $\bar{x}>0$ of \eqref{ODEeq}, but we require neither its uniqueness nor its stability. {In our setting, the existence assumption characterizes the stoichiometric matrix $S$ possessing a positive \emph{flux} kernel vector $\mathbf{r}$.
+In particular, \eqref{ODEeq} imposes linear constraints on the reaction rate functions.} Note that these constraints do not necessarily fix the precise value of an equilibrium $\bar{x}$, and can be considered posed a priori, so that the existence of an equilibrium is really an assumption on the reaction rates $\mathbf{r}(x)$, only.
+However, the analysis in this paper is entirely based on the derivatives $r_{jm}$ of the reaction rates, and we must issue a warning here: depending on the parametric richness of the kinetics, {i.e., which class of nonlinearities we consider}, the derivatives $r_{jm}$ may or may not be considered {parametrically} independent from each other and from the linear constraints \eqref{ODEeq}.
 For example, for polynomial mass action kinetics, the value of $r_j(x)$ and $r_{jm}(x)$ are related, a priori, at any value $x$, and for any $j$ and $m$.
 In contrast, Michaelis-Menten kinetics possesses enough parametric freedom to consider the partial derivatives $r_{jm}$ as positive parameters, independent from \eqref{ODEeq}.
 This argument is computed explicitly in \cite{VGB20} and we omit it here.
-We will address again this topic, in relation to the results presented in this paper, in the discussion section \ref{discussion}.
+We will address again this topic in the discussion section \ref{discussion}.